 According to the Association of Certified Fraud Examiners’ Report to the Nations on Occupational Fraud and Abuse , private companies lose 5% of revenues to fraud each year.
 In 2014, the average loss was $154,000 for companies with less than 100 employees.

 Every organization is susceptible to fraud.
 Being aware of the elements of the fraud triangle and implementing them into the risk management of your business is a great way to prevent fraud.

 Please contact us if you would like more information on preventing fraud in your business.

 Adriann H. Reed, CPA, CFE, CVA

-Adriann is a Manager with Brown Schultz Sheridan & Fritz and specializes in accounting and audits in various industries including contractors, distributors, healthcare providers, and employee benefit plans.
+Adriann is a Senior Manager with Brown Schultz Sheridan & Fritz and specializes in accounting and audits in various industries including contractors, distributors, healthcare providers, and employee benefit plans.
 As an Audit Manager, Adriann is involved in planning, performing, and supervising audits and reviews.